New Tablet Instead of a laptop? Here’s What To Look For

 Screen Size:

 Screen size and weight go hand in hand.
 Do you want something that fits easily into your backpack without being too cumbersome?
-The most common screen size is around 10″.
-In that size, your new tablet could weigh just under a pound, to over 1 1/2 pounds.
+The most common screen size is around 11″.
+In that size, your new tablet could weigh about one to 1 1/2 pounds.

 Storage: